Backup remote workloads without exposing Bacula to the Internet

 }

-You may notice that 3 arguments are provided to the sshbacula.sh script:
+You may notice that 3 arguments are provided to the sshbacula.sh

-• The passwordless SSH private key to use to authenticate on the remote host.
+property. - The passwordless SSH private key to use to authenticate on the remote host.

-• The port onto which the Bacula Director will connect to, on localhost, which will be tunneled into the SSH tunnel.
+, which will be tunneled into the SSH tunnel.
 Because Bacula is able to execute backup jobs concurrently if your configuration allows for it, you must set a different port number for every job you expect to run concurrently!

 These 3 arguments allow the same script to be reused across different remote hosts.